 Masthead: Pine Row Editorial Board

-A native of Kentucky, Hank Hudepohl graduated from Harvard, served in the US Navy, and earned an MFA from Hollins University in Virginia, where he also taught creative writing.
-He has published a book of poetry, The Journey of Hands, and he recently completed the manuscript for his second book, Riverbank.
-His work has appeared in literary journals and magazines, and has been featured on the NPR show The Writer’s Almanac.
-He now lives with his family in Ft.
-Mitchell, Kentucky.
-Contact: email@example.com
+A native of Kentucky, Hank Hudepohl graduated from Harvard, served in the US Navy, and earned an MFA from Hollins University in Virginia, where he also taught creative writing and was assistant editor of The Hollins Critic.
+He has published three books of poetry, The Journey of Hands, Riverbank, and Praise Poems.
+His work has appeared in literary journals and magazines, and has been featured several times on the NPR show The Writer’s Almanac.
+He now lives with his family in Kentucky.

 MAWI SONNA is both a Kansan and an MA student in Creative Writing at Kansas State University, where she teaches undergraduates and works as a Poetry reader for Touchstone Literary Magazine.
 Her interests include Asian American Literature, Spanish American Poetry, and Art, particularly papermaking and printmaking.
 She enjoys planning new adventures and hopes to pursue an MFA in the future.

 MICHAEL CHANG (they/them) is the author of several collections of poetry, including BOYFRIEND PERSPECTIVE (Really Serious Literature, 2021), ALMANAC OF USELESS TALENTS (CLASH Books, 2022), & SYNTHETIC JUNGLE (Northwestern University Press, 2023).
 Tapped to edit Lambda Literary's Emerge anthology, their poems have been nominated for Best New Poets, Best of the Net, & the Pushcart Prize.
 They were awarded the Poetry Project's prestigious Brannan Prize in 2021, & serve as a poetry editor at the acclaimed journal Fence.